14: Don’t loop back in anger

 They’re the perfect example of ‘heroic effort’.

 So, using the template functionality in Notion, I designed a guided workflow embedded into a recurring task.
-Every three months, it appears in my dashboard - links, instructions, helpful prompts - all there, right at the moment I need them.
+Every three months, the task appears in my dashboard - links, instructions, helpful prompts - all there, right at the moment I need them.

 And this is possible because Notion is underpinned by calendar functionality - the system knows what day it is, and the task is marked with today’s date.